 - a.
-History of the modern ecumenical movement and its theological foundation in Scripture and Tradition including patristic literature. - b.
+History of the unity and division of the Church, the modern ecumenical movement, and the retrieval of patristic literature on inter-religious relations.. - b.
 Principles, norms and methods of ecumenical theology including types of dialogue and the nature of the hierarchy of truths. - c.
-Fruits of the ecumenical dialogues including studies in doctrine; and possibilities for cooperation on the pastoral level. - d.
+Fruits of some ecumenical dialogues including studies in doctrine; and possibilities for cooperation on the pastoral level. - d.
 Practices that shape contemporary ecumenical and inter-religious relations including dialogue, hospitality, cooperation, spiritual ecumenism, and prayer for Christian Unity.